hs-pp/DevStats/README.md

 Time Tracking for Unity powered by WakaTime.

 DevStats is your personal time tracker built into the Unity editor.
-It automatically triacks how much time you spend editing scenes, prefabs, UI documents, and more.
+It automatically tracks how much time you spend editing scenes, prefabs, UI documents, and more.

 Combine it with another WakaTime plugin for your IDE to achieve complete, project-wide tracking and better understand how you spend your development time.